quii/learn-go-with-tests/dependency-injection.md

 It is assumed that you have read the structs section before as some understanding of interfaces will be needed for this.

-There is _a lot_ of misunderstandings around dependency injection around the programming community.
+There are _a lot_ of misunderstandings around dependency injection around the programming community.
 Hopefully, this guide will show you how

 * You don't need a framework
 * It does not overcomplicate your design